 These pre-conference trainings are designed to provide some basic background and knowledge to attendees about Air Quality Sensors and applications.
 Some trainings will ensure attendees have a base knowledge to thoroughly understand the conference content, while others will add to knowledge of applications and ideas discussed at the conference.

-Trainings are 45 minutes each on September 11, 2018 at the Oakland Convention Center and have limited space.
-Room numbers will be announced to registrants.
+Trainings are approximately 2 hours each on May 12, 2020 at the Pasadena Convention Center and have limited space.
+You will only be able to register for one training.
+Room numbers will be announced to registrants before the conference.

 Air quality sensor use is increasing.
 And so are the people and organizations involved in this movement.
 Attend this training if you're curious about who's doing what with air sensors.
 The State of Air Sensing will show the wide range of organizations involved in air sensing, showcase interesting applications, discuss what's needed to grow this market, and make predictions for how the air sensor market will evolve over the next 5 to 10 years.

 Instructors: Michael Ogletree, City and County of Denver, & Tim Dye, TD Environmental Services

 Cities across the world are actively installing air sensors networks are a range of applications.
 Come learn about who’s installing and using air sensors for awareness, health protection, traffic intervention, and more.
 Learn about the challenges in selecting, installing, and operating an air sensor network.
 You’ll learn about the latest tools and resources available to help with the many tasks needed to benefit from this new technology.